mimiframework/Mimi.jl/docs/src/tutorials/tutorial_2.md

 ```

-Note that these steps should be relatively consistent across models, where a repository for `ModelX` should contain a primary file `ModelX.jl` which exports, at minimum, a function named something like `get_model` or `construct_model` which returns a version of the model, and can allow for model customization within the call.
+These steps should be relatively consistent across models, where a repository for `ModelX` should contain a primary file `ModelX.jl` which exports, at minimum, a function named something like `get_model` or `construct_model` which returns a version of the model, and can allow for model customization within the call.

 In the MimiFUND package, the function `get_model` has the signature